 Texting while driving is the most dangerous distraction behind the wheel.
 Looking down at your phone, even for just a couple of seconds, can cause you to miss crucial moments and can easily cause an accident.

-The short answer is that your rates might go up after a violation for driving distracted.
+The short answer is that your insurance rates might go up after a violation for driving distracted.
 Ultimately, it’ll depend on:

 - Whether your state allows it